Geodan/pg2b3dm/dataprocessing/dataprocessing_citygml.md

 ## 4. Visualization

-The resulting 3D Tiles can be viewed in any Cesium-compatible viewer.
+The resulting 3D Tiles can be viewed in any Cesium-compatible viewer -make sure to load the buildings tileset and a terrain.
-When loaded, the 3D model displays buildings and terrain data with geometric accuracy and semantic detail.
+When loaded, Cesium displays buildings and terrain data.
 Optional styling can be added to control building colors, materials, or feature visibility.

 <img src="denhaag_3dtiles.jpg" alt="3D Tiles Visualization of Den Haag"/>